fiefaneves/RoadToDev/README.md

 ## **Features**

-- Interactive form to asses developer skills.
+- Interactive form to evaluate developer skills.
 - AI-powered roadmap generation tailored to user preferences.
 - Text representation of the roadmap with dynamic node-link diagrams.
 - Responsive and modern UI/UX.